scriptPilot/app-framework/README.md

 **Why is it powerful?**

 Because any tricky aspect of application development works well out of the box.
 The runtime environment of your application is kept after reload - including pages, tabs, side panels, popups, scroll positions and all the data of your page components and inputs.
 [Firebase](https://firebase.google.com/) is integrated well with user registration and authentication processes as well as realtime database, file storage and application hosting services.
 Based on [Vue](https://vuejs.org/), building reactive and state-based user intefaces is a waltz.
-Offline capability, the use of multiple languages and a flexible routing are part of *App Framework* as well.
+Offline capability, the use of multiple languages, a favicon generator and a flexible routing are part of *App Framework* as well.

 **Why will I code with joy?**